simplex-chat/simplex-chat/docs/guide/app-settings.md

 - `contact name` - show only contact name.
 - `hidden` - hide both contact name and message.

-**Please note**: For instant and periodic notifications to work on Android, you need to disable power optimisation when prompted by the app, or later via the app settings.
-Also, some variants of Android system require additional settings, for example MIU system on Xiaomi phones requires to enable "Auto start" for the app for the notification service to work.
-Please read [Don't kill my app](https://dontkillmyapp.com/) guide for any settings that may be required on your device.
+**Please note**: For instant and periodic notifications to work on Android, you need to disable power optimization when prompted by the app, or later via the app settings.
+Also, some variants of Android require additional settings.
+For example, MIUI on Xiaomi phones require you to enable "Auto start" for the notification service to work.
+Please read the [Don't kill my app](https://dontkillmyapp.com/) guide for any additional settings that may be required on your device.

 Also, instant notifications have the highest battery consumption - we are working to reduce it to be less or the same as for periodic notifications.

 ### Network & servers

-This page allows you to configure your own SMP relays and change other network settings.
+This screen allows you to configure your own SMP relays and change other network settings.

 <img src="../../blog/images/20230204-transport.png" width="288">